Series: Living as a Church

 Often it’s not possible for us to introduce our friends and colleagues to other church members or to our life in the church.
 Maybe schedules conflict—or they just don’t want to.
 What do we do then?

 As we’re reminded in Ephesians 3:10: “[His intent was] that through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places.”
 And as we consider our great responsibility in this area, we can take comfort in the knowledge that not even the gates of hell will prevail against Christ’s church.
 Why?
-Because its glorious mission is to display before all the heavenly hosts the remarkable wisdom of our God.
-The wisdom that determined before the beginning of time to unite Jew and Gentile by the horrible death of a crucified Messiah.
+Because it’s mission is to display before all the heavenly hosts the remarkable wisdom of God.

-One day, the whole world will bow before our God in worship and praise.
-On that day, every eye shall behold him, robed in splendor’s majesty, the One who is called Faithful and True.
-But we’re not there yet.
-For now, God in his wisdom has left the task of displaying the glory of his perfect character to his Church—composed of very imperfect people.
+God in his wisdom has left the task of displaying the glory of his perfect character to his Church—composed of imperfect people.
 The question of how that can happen has been the focus of this class.
 And particularly, our goal has been to understand the opportunities and responsibilities that we as church members have to contribute toward that end.
 We have seen that our unity together as Christians in the local church acts as a compelling testimony of the Gospel to a watching world.
 Just as God’s manifold wisdom was displayed in the early church through Gentiles and Jews coming together as members of one body, it’s displayed in our church today when people who are different in so many ways unite in the body of Christ.
-That’s a display of God’s glory like no other.

 And what makes it such a display of God’s glory is that our unity is not just a unity in anything, but a unity in the Gospel.
 This unity is so powerful, it can only have come by the hand of God.
 And this unity is our responsibility as church members.
 It’s the church together that has been gifted by the Spirit.
 It’s the church together who is called to be completely humble and gentle, keeping the unity of the Spirit through the bond of peace.